 The Project consists of four intertidal sites where culture of Kumamoto oysters (Crassostrea sikamea) and Pacific oysters (C. gigas) could occur and three subtidal sites where culture of Kumamoto oysters, Pacific oysters and Manila clams (Tapes philippinarum) could occur.
 Additionally, at the subtidal sites, culture of native red macroalgae (Rhodophyta) could occur (for example, culture of Chondracanthus, Gracilaria, Palmaria and Porphyra).
-The sites were identified based on the following criteria:
+The sites were identified based on the following criteria (further information regarding site selection is provided in Appendix D):

-- 1. Good potential for successful mariculture based on input from local aquaculturists and assessment of appropriate tidal elevations. - 2.
+- Good potential for successful mariculture based on input from local aquaculturists and assessment of appropriate tidal elevations. - 2.
 Minimize environmental effects: - a.
 Avoid marine mammal haul-out areas. - b.
 Avoid eelgrass (Zostera marina) beds by locating sites at higher elevations where eelgrass is absent or sparse. - 3.
 Avoid existing tidelands leases. - 4.
 To the extent possible, the vertices of each culture site are positioned on full "degree-minute-second" geographic coordinates.
 This will make it easier to identify site boundaries in the field and to survey the sites.

 A regional map depicting the location of Humboldt Bay, California is provided in Figure 1.
-The proposed sites are depicted in Figures 2-10.
+The proposed sites are depicted in Figures 2-101.
 Spatial coordinates for each site are provided in Appendix A.

-&lt;sup>1 The aerial imagery used in Figures 2-10 was collected by NOAA Coastal Services Center in 2009.
+1 The aerial imagery used in Figures 2-10 was collected by NOAA Coastal Services Center in 2009.